 When pollen counts are high, stay inside as much as possible.
 Keep the windows closed.
 If you have an air conditioner, use it to filter the air.

-Get rid of items where dust can accumulate, such as on heavy curtains or piles of clothing.
+Get rid of items where dust can gather, such as on heavy curtains or piles of clothing.
 If your child has allergic asthma, only buy washable stuffed animals.
 Remove wall-to-wall carpeting, if possible.

 If you have pets, keep them out of the bedroom.